TobiasSunderdiek/cartoon-gan/README.md

 - configure where to store resulting .zip-file of images in `PHOTO_ZIPFILE_NAME`
 - run `photo_downloader.py` to download configurable amount of photos of persons

+## Create and train model

+All the steps are described in a [jupyter notebook, please see here for details](https://github.com/TobiasSunderdiek/cartoon-gan/blob/master/CartoonGAN.ipynb).

 \[1\] http://openaccess.thecvf.com/content_cvpr_2018/papers/Chen_CartoonGAN_Generative_Adversarial_CVPR_2018_paper.pdf

 \[2\] https://www.kaggle.com/alamson/safebooru